“Oh my gods, look at these counters,” said Auntie Enora. Erik put a hand to his head. “I’ve never been so short! How old is this child? Five?”

 Erik lifted one brow (Hyacinth didn’t know he could do that).
 “Is he Milo when he’s in trousers?”

 “Well, I don’t see why I shouldn’t offer to help him clean up.
 I was trying to be civil!”
 Erik glanced around.
+He waved a hand and the lights above flickered back to life.
+The damaged one leaked a little green flame along the crack.
 “Where’s he gone?”

 “Never mind,” said Hyacinth.
 She sighed.
 “Auntie Enora, Milo does not work like normal people.”